 4. The Green Chain Walk, Greenwich, London

 Greenwich is another great option if you want to escape London without leaving it, starting at either the Thames Barrier or Erith riverside.
 This walk is split into 11 easily manageable sections, which allows you to spend as much or as little time taking in some of the best views of south London.
 If you have all weekend, there are 50 miles in total.

 Unfortunately, given you are so close to the centre of London, there are some parts that involve street walking, though this is compensated with plenty of woodland, parks and excellent views.

 5. Cotswold Way National Trail, the Cotswolds

 Officially an Area Of Oustanding National Beauty, this trail winds its way through quintessentially beautiful English villages.
-The full route stretches for just over 100 miles from Campden down to beautiful Bath, so it’s unlikely you’ll manage the entire length over a bank holiday.
-But this walk is considered to be one of the best-marked trails in England.
-The trail can be muddy in winter periods, so it’s usually advisable to wear your wellies, though, with all the recent warm sunshine, the terrain should be dry and firm.
+The full route stretches for just over 100 miles from Campden down to beautiful Bath, so it’s unlikely you’ll manage the entire length in one go.
+But this walk is considered to be one of the best marked trails in England.
+The trail can be muddy in winter periods, so it’s usually advisable to wear your wellies.

 6. Buttermere and Rannerdale Knotts, Cumbria

 The Lake District is another iconic part of the U.K. This walk, from Buttermere Valley up to the summit of Rannerdale Knotts, will require a moderate level of fitness, though you’ll be rewarded with views over various peaks as well as three lakes.
 It’s also circular, which should help if you are trying to limit your travelling.

 Head to the National Trust car park in Buttermere.
 You will notice “cairns” along the way — man-made piles of stacked stones.
 While it may be tempting to build your own, the National Trust asks you to keep the stones on the path where they are needed.